FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 Based on 5 years of data from 1995 - 2018, in 5% of all cases, loose at least appr.
-9,95% in Smoke indursties investment
+9,95% in Smoke industries investment

 ### Conditional Value at Risk / expeced shortfall
 Provides an average of returns in the VaR-case